pubmob-com/pubmob/_offerings/jbrains-lets-learn-purescript.md

 ---
 If you've ever wanted to learn [Purescript](https://www.purescript.org/), but didn't want to learn it entirely on your own, then you and I have a lot in common!

 I tried to learn Haskell for a few days and a lot of it went over my head.
 In 2020 I started a volunteer project in Elm and I liked how I could deploy my work anywhere on a web site that plain Javascript could go.
-Someone suggested Purescript, because I could get the Haskell experience but still compile to Javscript, and it sounded like a good idea to me. **I'd rather learn this with people than on my own!**
+Someone suggested Purescript, because I could get the Haskell experience but still compile to JavaScript, and it sounded like a good idea to me. **I'd rather learn this with people than on my own!**

 I grew up as a professional programmer speaking Java.
 I think in objects and classes and polymorphism.
 I'm using this opportunity to learn Purescript not only to try out a different language, but also to practise thinking in functions and composition and higher-kinded types.
 If you'd like to practise this, too, then join us!